 and college life for new students and their families.

-sites throughout the Holland/Zeeland community.
+at nonprofit sites throughout the Holland/Zeeland community.

 Our annual traditions set Hope apart.
 Dive into Hope's 150-year history with longstanding events like The Pull (an epic tug-of-war over the Black River), the Nykerk Cup Competition (compete in song, plays and oration), or raise money for the DeVos Children's Hospital through Dance Marathon.
 And our rich tradition of faith fills Dimnent Chapel three times a week for voluntary Chapel services.